 Everyone sheds about 100 hairs each day as part of the normal hair growth cycle, but excess loss is usually a distressing development.
 Americans spend more than $3.5 billion each year trying to treat it, according to the American Hair Loss Association.

 Most people’s hair grows about a half-inch per month, and about 90 percent of your hair is actively growing at any given time, with the other 10 percent in dormant phase.
 After two or three months, this dormant hair falls out and its follicles begin growing new hair as other follicles begin a dormant phase.

-Alopecia, the medical term for hair loss, doesn’t only happen on the scalp.
-Some illnesses and medications can trigger balding over the entire body, though genetics account for 95 percent of all cases on the head, according to the Cleveland Clinic.
+Alopecia is the medical term for hair loss, and it doesn’t only happen on the scalp.
+Some illnesses and medications can trigger balding over the entire body, though genetics account for most cases on the head, according to the Cleveland Clinic.

 Aside from heredity, noticeable hair loss can be caused by wide variety of factors, including:

 Harsh hairstyles or treatments: Hairstyles that consistently use rubber bands, rollers or barrettes, or pull hair into tight styles such as cornrows, can inflame and scar hair follicles.
 So can incorrectly used chemical products such as dyes, bleaches, straighteners or permanent wave solutions.
 Depending on the degree of damage, resulting hair loss can be permanent.

 Hormone imbalances: In women, hormonal shifts from birth control pills, pregnancy, childbirth, menopause or hysterectomy can induce more hair follicles than normal to enter the dormant phase.